grame-cncm/faustdoc/src/manual/midi.md

 **Example**

-In the following example, the frequency of a sawtooth wave oscillator is controlled by the velocity value received on key 62 when a key-on message issent.
+In the following example, the frequency of a sawtooth wave oscillator is controlled by the velocity value received on key 62 when a key-on message is sent.
 Therefore, the frequency will only be updated when MIDI key 62 is pressed.

 <!-- faust-run -->
 ```